a2800276/hexy.js/README.md

  # hexy.js -- utility to create hex dumps

- `hexy` is a javascript library that's easy to use to create hex dumps.
-It works well in node and has cursory browser (more below) support.
+ `hexy` is an easy to use javascript library to create hex dumps.
+It works just as well in node as in your browser.
 It contains a number of options to configure how the hex dump will end up looking.

- It should create a pleasant looking hex dumb by default:
+ It creates a pleasant looking hex dump by default:

 ```javascript
 var hexy = require('hexy'),